dasch/king_konf/README.md

   # followed by the all caps name of the variable.
   env_prefix :my_app

-  # Strings are the simplest:
+  # Strings are the simplest.
+This variable is required and *must* be set.
+By default,
+  # a variable is optional.
-  string :title
+  string :title, required: true

   # Integer variables require the value to be a valid integer:
   integer :score